jedisct1/zig-kangarootwelve/README.md

 # KangarooTwelve for Zig

-A pure Zig implementation of the KangarooTwelve (K12) cryptographic hash function with support for both sequential and parallel processing.
+A pure Zig implementation of the KangarooTwelve (K12, RFC9861) cryptographic hash function with support for both sequential and parallel processing.

 ## About KangarooTwelve

 KangarooTwelve is a fast, secure cryptographic hash function based on Keccak (SHA-3).
 It uses a tree-hashing mode on top of TurboSHAKE, providing both high security and excellent performance, especially on large inputs.
 K12 supports arbitrary-length output and optional customization strings.

-This implementation provides both KT128 (based on TurboSHAKE128) and KT256 (based on TurboSHAKE256).
+This implementation follows the specification from [RFC9861](https://www.rfc-editor.org/info/rfc9861) and provides both KT128 (based on TurboSHAKE128) and KT256 (based on TurboSHAKE256).

 ## Installation